dji-sdk/Onboard-SDK/README.md

 ### Via this document, you can:
 - Get a general understanding of the Onboard SDK in a short time
-- Understand the Onboard SDK application development paradigm
+- Understand the Onboard SDK UAV APPs development paradigm
 - Get some best practice tips while getting your hands dirty

 ### However, we assume you having the following basic requirements already:
 - You are passionated to be an UAV APP developer
 - Some basic programming experience in C/C++
 - Some basic flight control knowledge like the concepts of Pitch, Roll and Yaw
-- One complete set of UAV flight platform* and one USB-TTL serial cable (SOLD seperately)
+- One complete set of DJI developer flight platform* and one USB-TTL serial cable (SOLD seperately)

-> Note: *For now, ONLY M100 flight platform is supported.*
+> Note: *For now, ONLY DJI M100 flight platform is supported.*

 ## Introduction

 The Onboard SDK allows developers to communicate with the N1 Autopilot* from any Onboard Devices through the serial port interface.
 Via the communication between the Onboard Device (SOLD seperately) and the N1 Autopilot, developers can easily

-- Write their own Flight APPs on top of the Onboard Device in his/her favourite programming languages
+- Write their own UAV APPs on top of the Onboard Device in his/her favourite programming languages
 - Dispatch the 'flight' job to the N1 Autopilot following the DJI Onboard OPEN protocal

->Note: *N1 Autopilot is the flight controller of the M100 filght platform.*
+>Note: *N1 Autopilot is the built-in flight controller of the M100 filght platform.*

 ### Key Features

 - Flexible Flight Control
-  Different flight control modes such as position, velocity and attitude are included.
+  Different flight control modes such as position, velocity and attitude.

 - Diverse Monitoring Data
   Flight data are diverse and can be obtained easily.